hacksudo/hacksudoctfv1/README.md

 # Web CTF Boot to Root

 Welcome to the Web CTF Boot to Root challenge hosted on Docker.
-This repository contains a simple CTF challenge designed to test basic web security skills.
-The challenge includes a website hosted on port 80 with various tasks to complete.
+This repository contains a simple CTF challenge that is designed to test basic web security skills.
+The challenge includes a website hosted on port 80 with a very easy task to get you started.Created By me @Vishal Waghmare instagram@realvilu

 ## Quick Start